Mount Pearl

-Mount Pearl is the third-largest settlement and second-largest city in Newfoundland and Labrador, Canada.
+Mount Pearl is the fourth-largest municipality and second-largest city in Newfoundland and Labrador, Canada.
 The city is located southwest of St. John's, on the eastern tip of the Avalon Peninsula on the island of Newfoundland.
-Mount Pearl is the fourth largest settlement in the province and is part of the St. John's metropolitan area, the 20th largest metropolitan area in Canada.
+Mount Pearl is the fourth largest municipality in the province and is part of the St. John's metropolitan area, the 20th largest metropolitan area in Canada.